 My anxiety can get so bad that I sometimes feel like I have a brick on my chest.
-It’s a beast I’ve suffered with my entire life.
+It’s a beast I’ve suffered from my entire life.
 Some of my earliest memories include a tight chest feeling, difficulty breathing, and a feeling of dread in the pit of my stomach.
 As a teenager, I got terrible panic attacks that frightened me so much that I cried with fear of what was happening to me.
 This level of anxiety was one of the many reasons I used substances.
-It was my excessive substance use that led to substance use disorder.
-Getting sober revealed my continuous suffering with anxiety disorder as well as the need to find a way to cope and remain in recovery.
+It was my excessive substance use that led to a substance use disorder.
+Getting sober revealed my continuous suffering with an anxiety disorder as well as the need to find a way to cope and remain in recovery.

 What Are the Symptoms of Anxiety?

-According to the National Institute of Mental Health, there are five major types of anxiety: generalized anxiety disorder, post-traumatic stress disorder (PTSD), social phobia, obsessive compulsive disorder and panic disorder.
+According to the National Institute of Mental Health, there are five major types of anxiety: generalized anxiety disorder, post-traumatic stress disorder (PTSD), social phobia, obsessive-compulsive disorder and panic disorder.
 There are millions of people in the U.S. — approximately 18 percent of adults — who have some form of anxiety, which can be progressive and worsen over time.
 Symptoms include: